- TOP

 Recyclable resources

-Newspapers, magazines, cardboard boxes, bottles, cans, plastic PET bottles, spray cans, gas cylinders and fluorescent lights are collected as recyclable resources.
-Please dispose of these items during collections conducted by community associations and parent-teacher associations (PTA) whenever possible.
+Newspapers, magazines, cardboard boxes, bottles, cans, plastic PET bottles, spray cans, gas cylinders, fluorescent lights, and plastics are collected as recyclable resources.
+Dispose of these items during collections conducted by community associations and PTAs whenever possible.

 How to handle recyclable resources